-This is a Hopi pot, made of Hopi clay using Sikyatki Revival form and techniques and made at First Mesa about 1905-1910.
+This is a Hopi pot, made of Hopi clay using Sikyatki Revival form and techniques and probably made at First Mesa about 1900-1905.
 However the design has strong Zuni elements.
 The iconography is full of spirit, motion and humor – a classic piece of American folk art.
 A careful examination of the design allows us to sequence the order of the painting and have some insight into the maker’s creative process.
 There is a theory, discussed below, that it was made by a Zuni woman who married a Hopi man and lived at First Mesa for many years.

 Her work is easily as fine as the finest work of Nampeyo.
 Because of her promotion by ethnographers, traders and the Harvey Company, Nampeyo became the first Naive artist individually recognized by the Anglo world.
 Pot 2011-28 is evidence that there were other artists contemporary with Nampeyo who also were exceptionally-skilled.
 We just do not know their names.